-Think of it like this: in a football match, each player has their position and area he covers, at least most of the time.
+If the concept is not clear, maybe the following will help.
+Think of it like this: in a football match, each player has their position and area they cover, at least most of the time.
 You know who plays offense, who plays defense, and who is in the middle just by glancing at the field.
 The same is within companies.
 The division of roles and distribution of work and responsibility must be clear and exact.

 No matter where you are on the corporate ladder at the moment, remember that each employee is important, and everybody should have the same chance to climb up the ladder.
 It may take some time, but it is just a matter of time and effort you’re giving in to it.

 If you would like to switch jobs and write your very own CV that brings results, check out our step-by-step CV writing guide.